tributech-solutions/tributech-oem-module-iot-kit-examples/nRF52840-DK/README.md

 ![Temperature stream of an agent](images/DSAAgentStream.png)

-The stream values will be depicted in a graph or table format below the stream information, the value type is automatically chosen depending on the stream definitions.
-The values send by a active sample kit should
+The stream values will be depicted in a graph or table format below the stream information.
 ## Get started with your project

 ### Setup Dev Environment